-Pursuant to recent legislation, for taxable years beginning after December 31, 2017 (or, in the case of Notes issued with original issue discount for U.S. federal income tax purposes, taxable years beginning after December 31, 2018), an accrual method taxpayer that reports revenues on an "applicable financial statement" generally must recognize income for U.S. federal income tax purposes no later than the taxable year in which such income is taken into account as revenue in the applicable financial statements.
+Pursuant to recent legislation (which, in the case of Notes issued with original issue discount for U.S. federal income tax purposes, is applicable for taxable years beginning after December 31, 2018), an accrual method taxpayer that reports revenues on an "applicable financial statement" generally must recognize income for U.S. federal income tax purposes no later than the taxable year in which such income is taken into account as revenue in the applicable financial statements.
 This rule could potentially require such a taxpayer to recognize income for U.S. federal income tax purposes with respect to Notes prior to the time such income otherwise would be recognized pursuant to the rules described below.
 U.S. Holders should consult their tax advisors regarding the potential applicability of these rules to their investment in Notes.